Things to do in El Nido, Palawan

 To get to Duli Beach, rent a motorbike in El Nido and drive a beautiful one-hour route up north.

 Nacpan Beach is one of the best beaches in El Nido.
-A great 45-minute motorbike ride from town takes you to Nacpan Beach, a 4-kilometer long beach with coconut trees filling up the entire coastline.
-The tip of Nacpan splits into Calitang Beach.
-Small beach shacks are selling fresh coconuts, seafood, and beach beds.
+A great 45-minute motorbike ride from town takes you to the 4-kilometer-long beach with coconut trees along the entire coastline.
+The tip of Nacpan splits into Calitang Beach, where small beach shacks sell fresh coconuts, seafood, and beach beds.

 Nacpan can handle a lot of people, so it never feels too crowded.
-And if you don’t feel like joining the crowd, drive to Duli Beach instead.
-Sunsets on Nacpan are beautiful, but we don’t recommend you to drive back to El Nido in the complete darkness.
+But if you don’t feel like joining the crowd, drive to Duli Beach instead.
+Sunsets on Nacpan are beautiful, but we don’t recommend you drive back to El Nido in complete darkness.

-One of our personal favorite things to do in El Nido is walking on Corong-Corong Beach during sunset.
-It is the quietest beach around town.
-Start following the coastline from Corong-Corong bay all the way down to Boodle Fight Cafe to have a delicious Filipino dinner.
+One of our personal favorite things to do in El Nido is to walk on Corong-Corong Beach during sunset.
+It is the quietest beach in town.
+Start following the coastline from Corong-Corong Bay all the way down to Boodle Fight Cafe to have a delicious Filipino dinner.

 El Nido Travel Tips

-El Nido town is all about relaxing and exploring its surrounding by El Nido Island hopping tours.
+El Nido town is all about relaxing and exploring its surroundings with El Nido Island hopping tours.
 The town itself is not that exciting but has been developing rapidly over the last few years.
-It owns a handful of good restaurants, it is safe and there is no risk of Malaria.
+It owns a handful of good restaurants, it is safe, and there is no risk of Malaria.

 El Nido is trying its absolute best to reduce the impact on the environment.
-It is not allowed to smoke on the streets nor the island hopping tours and they completely banned single-use plastic.
+It is not allowed to smoke on the streets nor on the island hopping tours, and they completely banned single-use plastic.

 Water in El Nido